tejayalamanchi/Amazon_Sales_Data_analysis/README.md

 ## Key Features

-Certainly!
-Here are five key features of this project:

 1. **Comprehensive Data Analysis**: The project provides in-depth analysis of Amazon sales data, covering various aspects such as sales trends, customer behavior, and product performance.